janscience/Teensy_Amp/R1.0/README.md

 In files [`tests/clipping-gain*-*mV-step*mV.wav`](tests) the amplitude of a 630Hz signal was increased from a start voltage in steps as specified in the file name.
+Shown is the voltage as the Teensy records it (0-3.3V).

 ![clipping gain5](images/clipping-gain5-100mV-step10mV-traces.png)